 Lead support is provided by the Brooke Astor One-Year Fund for New York City Education and Nicola and Beatrice Bulgari.

 Major funding for Musical Connections is provided by MetLife Foundation, the Heineman Foundation for Research, Education, Charitable, and Scientific Purposes, and United Airlines®.

 Additional support has been provided by Ameriprise Financial.

-Public support for Musical Connections is provided by the New York City Department of Cultural Affairs, the New York City Departments of Homeless Services and Probation, the New York City Administration for Children's Services, and New York City Council Members Daniel Dromm and Annabel Palma.
+Public support for Musical Connections is provided by the New York City Department of Cultural Affairs, the New York City Departments of Homeless Services, Probation, and Youth and Community Development, the New York City Administration for Children's Services, and New York City Council Members Daniel Dromm and Annabel Palma.